Israel's Foreign Ministry SPOX Blasts CNN for "Manipulation" of the News

 The Israeli Foreign Ministry Spokesperson blasted CNN this weekend for “manipulation” of the news.
 The international community even knows the so-called journalists are leftist activists promoting an agenda instead of reporting news.

-Arutz Shiva reported that CNN reversed the order of deaths in the Hamas attack, “manipulating” the news item to make it appear that Israel struck first, says Foreign Ministry.
+Arutz Sheva reported that CNN reversed the order of deaths in the Hamas attack, “manipulating” the news item to make it appear that Israel struck first, says Foreign Ministry.

 CNN said Israel launched an attack on a Hamas military outpost that left Palestinians, Hamas operatives and an Israeli soldier dead.
 In fact, terrorists opened fire on Israeli soldiers on the border, killing an Israeli soldier.
 Israelis then attacked the Hamas outpost.